Barcode Automation, inc. is the leading manufacturer of Barcode Readers and Decals for Vehicle Access Control and Automatic Vehicle Identification.

 2002

 Following extensive testing we begin to offer new barcode decal colors.
 For the first time in the access control industry, colors other than black on white or black on black are available.
-Moreover, we developed the only barcode reader capable of reading multiple colors allowing properties to offer different color decals to different category of users.
+Moreover, we developed the only barcode reader capable of reading multiple decal colors, allowing properties to offer different color decals to residents, staff, contractors, etc.

 -